Concordium/concordium-java-sdk/README.md

 #### Update contract transaction
-The following example demonstrates how to construct a "updateContract" transaction, which is used to update a smart contract module.
+The following example demonstrates how to construct a "updateContract" transaction, which is used to update a smart contract.

  ```java
 try{